-Also referred to as a foreigner identity card (TIE), you must apply for it within a month of your arrival in the country.
+Also referred to as a foreigner identity card (TIE), you must apply for your residence permit within a month of your arrival in the country.
 You file the application for this document at your local Foreigners Office (Oficina de Extranjeros).

 Present the following document to apply:

 As with everything, the procedure for acquiring a student visa varies based on your country of origin.
 Always double-check the student visa requirements on the website of Spain’s ministry of foreign affairs.

 Please reach out to email@example.com if you have any suggestions or inquiries about the content on this page.